AndreasDanielKlumpp/GUI_ALSAMidiConnector/README.md

-# GUI_ALSAMidiConnector
+# AlsaConnectorGUI
-GUI_ALSAMidiConnector is a Qt GUI (gnome-terminal required) tool for midi connecting on Linux systems with Alsa (aconnect).
+AlsaConnectorGUI is a Qt GUI (gnome-terminal required) tool for midi connecting on Linux systems with Alsa (aconnect).
 Build with: ./INSTALL.sh

 required: